Knowledge and learning skills exchange

 - Local business can be confident that any application has been bench-tested before they receive it, preventing lost time and a lack of clarity.

 - Development workers can liaise with local business to ensure that adequate progress is made with each application, and can broker relations between business and the community groups concerned

-- Each relationship will be defined as short term – a bite sized element of support which local business can easily schedule amongst their other work.
+- Each relationship will be defined as short term – a bite-sized element of support that local business can easily schedule amongst their other work.

 - Clear feedback will be provided to business on the effect of their support.

 - a feature, article or relevant link in our newsletter

 - invitations to networking and peer-learning events